capillariesio/capillaries/test/deploy/README.md

 2. Make sure you have created the key pair for SSH access to the Openstack instances, key pair name stored in `root_key_name` in the project file.
 Through this document, we will be assuming the key pair is stored in `~/.ssh/` and the private key file this kind of name:
 `sampledeployment002_rsa`.

-3. Make sure all SFTP key files used referenced in deployment project `sampledeployment002.json` are present.
+3. If you want to use SFTP (instead of or along with NFS) for file sharing make sure all SFTP key files used referenced in deployment project `sampledeployment002.json` are present.

 4. Make sure all environment variables storing Capideploy and Openstack settings are set.
 For non-production environments, you may want to keep them in a separate private file and activate before deploying `source ~/sampledeployment002.rc`: